json-api-dotnet/JsonApiDotNetCore/docs/usage/writing/bulk-batch-operations.md

 }
 ```

-For example requests, see our suite of tests in JsonApiDotNetCoreExampleTests.IntegrationTests.AtomicOperations.
+For example requests, see our suite of tests in JsonApiDotNetCoreTests.IntegrationTests.AtomicOperations.

 ## Configuration